About the Journal

 Digital Preservation Policy

 All information related to Vertex Revista Argentina de Psiquiatría is preserved in various digital formats.
-Backup copies; of the digitized material from the databases and site archives are stored daily and weekly.
-The supports used for this purpose are magnetic media and external storage media for remote backup, which are located in a different physical location (SSD disks and virtual hosting in Argentina).
+Backup copies of the digitized material from the journal's databases and site archives are stored on a daily and weekly basis.
+The storage media currently used for this purpose—while we complete our enrollment in CLOCKSS—include magnetic media and external remote backup storage located in a different physical location (SSD drives and Argentina-based virtual hosting).